Anti-classification results for weakly mixing diffeomorphisms: Twisted symbolic systems

 \section{Twisted symbolic systems}

-In this subsection we introduce a specific type of symbolic system that will turn out to give symbolic representations of our weakly mixing AbC constructions in Section \ref{subsec:symbolic}.
-These so-called \emph{twisted systems} are our counterpart of \emph{circular systems} used in \cite[section 4]{FW1} to describe a symbolic representation of \emph{untwisted} AbC transformations.
-Our definition of twisted systems follows in parallel to the definition of circular systems.
+In this subsection we introduce a specific type of symbolic system that will turn out to give symbolic representations of our weakly mixing AbC constructions in Section~\ref{subsec:symbolic}.
+These so-called \emph{twisted systems} are our counterpart of \emph{circular systems} used in \cite[section 4]{FW1} as representations of \emph{untwisted} AbC transformations.